 Learn more

-vpnMentor was established in 2014 as an independent site reviewing VPN services and covering privacy-related stories.
+vpnMentor was established in 2014 to review VPN services and cover privacy-related stories.
 Today, our team of hundreds of cybersecurity researchers, writers, and editors continues to help readers fight for their online freedom in partnership with Kape Technologies PLC, which also owns the following products: ExpressVPN, CyberGhost, and Private Internet Access which may be ranked and reviewed on this website.
-The reviews published on vpnMentor are believed to be accurate as of the date of each article, and written according to our strict reviewing standards that prioritize the independent, professional and honest examination of the reviewer, taking into account the technical capabilities and qualities of the product together with its commercial value for users.
+The reviews published on vpnMentor are believed to be accurate as of the date of each article, and written according to our strict reviewing standards that prioritize professional and honest examination of the reviewer, taking into account the technical capabilities and qualities of the product together with its commercial value for users.
 The rankings and reviews we publish may also take into consideration the common ownership mentioned above, and affiliate commissions we earn for purchases through links on our website.
 We do not review all VPN providers and information is believed to be accurate as of the date of each article.

 Advertising Disclosure

-vpnMentor was established in 2014 as an independent site reviewing VPN services and covering privacy-related stories.
+vpnMentor was established in 2014 to review VPN services and cover privacy-related stories.
 Today, our team of hundreds of cybersecurity researchers, writers, and editors continues to help readers fight for their online freedom in partnership with Kape Technologies PLC, which also owns the following products: ExpressVPN, CyberGhost, and Private Internet Access which may be ranked and reviewed on this website.
-The reviews published on vpnMentor are believed to be accurate as of the date of each article, and written according to our strict reviewing standards that prioritize the independent, professional and honest examination of the reviewer, taking into account the technical capabilities and qualities of the product together with its commercial value for users.
+The reviews published on vpnMentor are believed to be accurate as of the date of each article, and written according to our strict reviewing standards that prioritize professional and honest examination of the reviewer, taking into account the technical capabilities and qualities of the product together with its commercial value for users.
 The rankings and reviews we publish may also take into consideration the common ownership mentioned above, and affiliate commissions we earn for purchases through links on our website.
 We do not review all VPN providers and information is believed to be accurate as of the date of each article.

-Password Generator – Create Uncrackable Passwords
+Password Generator – Create Strong & Complex Passwords

 Create strong, unique passwords quickly and easily using the password generator below.
 You can adjust the settings to customize each password and add labels and usernames to keep track when exporting.